Ostomy system: Uses

 Ostomy pouching systems collect waste that is output from a stoma.
 The pouching system allows the stoma to drain into a sealed collection pouch, while protecting the surrounding skin from contamination.
 They are used to maintain independence, so that a wearer can continue to lead an active lifestyle that can include all forms of sports and recreation.

 Surface barriers

 Ostomy barriers sit on the skin and separate the ostomy pouch from the internal conduit.
 They are not always present.
 These barriers, also called flanges, wafers, or baseplates are manufactured using pectin or similar organic material and are available in a wide variety of sizes to accommodate a person's particular anatomy.

 The internal opening must be the correct size to accommodate the individual's stoma while protecting the skin from contact with waste.
 The methods for sizing this opening vary depending on the type of wafer/baseplate; some pre-cut sizes are available, some users customize the opening using scissors.
-Manufacturers have recently introduced moldable wafers than can be shaped by hand without the need for scissors.
+Manufacturers have recently introduced moldable wafers that can be shaped by hand without the need for scissors.

 Skin adhesion for modern wafers/baseplates/flanges are optimized on all the five parameters required in an adhesive: